-Pressure Vacuum Breakers (PVB) shall be tested at intervals not to exceed six (6) months (annually, if installed on an irrigation system) to ensure that the air inlet opens fully when water pressure and the check valve holds closed under pressure.
+Pressure Vacuum Breakers (PVB) shall be tested at intervals not exceeding one (1) year to ensure that the air inlet opens fully when water pressure and the check valve holds closed under pressure.

 Definition: A device or assembly containing an independently operating internally loaded check valve and an independently operating loaded air inlet valve located on the downstream side of the check valve for relieving a vacuum or partial vacuum in a pipeline.